 Urban Aboriginal Peoples Study - Ginger Gosnell-Myers and Michael Adams, Environics

-Aboriginal Policy - Katherine Graham and Frances Abele, Carleton University
+Aboriginal Policy - Katherine Graham and Frances Abele,

-Identity - Evelyn Peters, University of Saskatchewan
+Identity - Evelyn Peters,

-Role of Institutions - David Newhouse, Trent University
+Role of Institutions - David Newhouse,

 Role of Law - Ian Peach, Consultant

-Housing - Jino Distasio, University of Winnipeg
+Housing - Jino Distasio,

-Womens Issues - Carole Lévesque, INRS University of Quebec
+Women’s Issues - Carole Lévesque, INRS University of Quebec

 Academic Funding Policy - Mike Evans, UBC-Okanagan